 NBA Playoffs: Knicks' Starting Lineup Against Hawks

-The Knicks have announced their starting lineup for the game, and the full lineup can be seen in a post below from FantasyLabs NBA.
+For Wednesday, the Knicks have announced their starting lineup, and the full lineup can be seen in a post embedded below from FantasyLabs NBA.

-The Atlanta Hawks are 5-point favorites over the New York Knicks, according to FanDuel.
+The New York Knicks are 1-point favorites over the Atlanta Hawks in New York for Game 5, according to FanDuel.

 Related stories on NBA basketball